uetsymphonique/checking-engine-pplab/setup/mq_setup/README.md

 ---

-**Note**: This setup creates a production-ready RabbitMQ configuration with proper security and resource limits.
+**Note**: This setup creates a production-ready RabbitMQ configuration with proper security, RBAC for 7 users, 5-queue topology, and resource limits.
 Always test in a development environment first.